MarkoSagadin/MicroML/README.md

 ### TensorFlow setup

-Before we can even compile a simple example for our target, we need to run a `hello_world` example that will be executed on our host machine.
+Before we can even compile a simple example for our target, we need to run a `hello_world` example for a SparkFun Edge board.
-This is needed because makefiles written by TensorFlow team pull in several external dependencies from third parties, which are missing by defualt.
+This is needed because makefiles written by TensorFlow team pull in several external dependencies from third parties, which are missing by default.
 After compilation these libraries can be found under `tensorflow/lite/micro/tools/make/downloads`.

 To get them we first move inside `tensorflow` folder: